If email marketing isn’t driving at least a quarter of your ecomm revenue, you’re doing it wrong

 Email marketing is also “really reliable revenue if you work it right,” Murray says.
 “It’s such an inexpensive way to talk to your customers.”

-The numbers prove it.
+When looking at email marketing statistics, the numbers prove it.
 Based on data from over 100K paying customers, Klaviyo’s email marketing benchmarks show what’s possible engagement- and revenue-wise for brands that use the channel:

 - Open rates for email campaigns average 58.61%.